Thanks To TikTok, These Rings Are The Throwback Accessory Of The Season

-If you’re on TikTok, you’ve likely seen the colorful, plastic rings that line the fingers of users across the platform.
+If you’re on TikTok, you’ve likely seen the colourful, plastic rings that line the fingers of users across the platform.
 Playful and somewhat child-like, the lucite styles feature decorative baubles like gemstones, are oversized, and come in oval and rectangular shapes.
-Often, wearers pile on several rings, of different colors and shapes, not unlike how we did with Ring Pops back in the day.
+Often, wearers pile on several rings, of different colours and shapes, not unlike how we did with Ring Pops back in the day.

-While they're everywhere on the platform, you're guaranteed to spot them on Brooklyn- and downtown Manhattan-based 20-somethings, who spend their Saturdays taping Day In The Life videos that involve brunch at Ruby’s and trips to the East Village shop Here Nor There, where many are purchasing the rings.
-According to the store’s TikTok, since being featured on the platform, they've sold out of and subsequently had to restock their rings, which range in color from hot pink to lime green, and include kitschy designs.
-They’re accessible — $15 to $20 — and sustainable — celebrity stylist Julia Copeland's store offers a variety of reworked vintage — and, as such, beloved by Gen Z.
+While they're everywhere on the platform, you would be guaranteed to spot them on Brooklyn- and downtown Manhattan-based 20-somethings, who spend their Saturdays taping Day In The Life videos that involve brunch at Ruby’s and trips to the East Village shop Here Nor There, where many are purchasing the rings.
+According to the store’s TikTok, since being featured on the platform, they've sold out of and subsequently had to restock their rings, which range in colour from hot pink to lime green, and include kitschy designs.
+They’re accessible — $15 to $20 USD — and sustainable — celebrity stylist Julia Copeland's store offers a variety of reworked vintage — and, as such, beloved by Gen Z.

 Advertisement